happycamper1129/React/docs/api/mixins/RouteLookup.md

 ### `getRoutes()`

-Returns an array of all routes.
+Returns an array of the active routes in order of their hierarchy.

 ```js
 [route, route, ...]